The Australian Consumer Law (ACL) is a single, national consumer law.

-Disputes about many consumer claims and disputes, including issues involving residences and leases, are dealt with in the Consumer, Trader & Tenancy Tribunal.
+Disputes about many consumer claims and disputes, including issues involving residences and leases, are dealt with in the NSW Civil and Administrative Tribunal (NCAT).
 Other disputes involving less than $10,000 are dealt with in the Local Court as Small Claims.

 For more information on the Tribunal, Suing or being sued and Small Claims go to the Foolkit State Courts page.